How to Prepare Your Dog for Boarding

 If your dog has never been to the facility, do at least one full daycare day before the overnight.
 Familiar smells, sounds, and staff make the first night dramatically easier.

-2. Don't skip the evaluation
+2. Don't skip the orientation

 3. Pre-portion food